If you don’t know by now, all foreign-registered vehicles entering Malaysia will need a Vehicle Entry Permit (VEP). In short, no VEP, no Malaysia.

 So, if you have any outstanding fines, the authorities will be able to stop you from leaving the country.
 It’s basically like a Visa for your car which makes it easier for authorities to identify.

 The VEP is valid for 5 years.
 Vehicle owners are strongly encouraged to renew their VEP 6 months before the expiry date.

 What happens if I enter Malaysia without a VEP?

 From October 2019 onwards, it is an offence to drive into Malaysia without the VEP-RFID sticker.
-Therefore, you’ll receive a RM150 fine if you don’t display the sticker!
+You’ll receive a RM150 fine if you don’t display the sticker!

 Step 1 – Registration

 Visit the official VEP portal and create an account before starting on the application process.
-After creating your account, you’ll need to fill in the form with your personal details and your vehicle information.
+After creating your account, simply fill in the form with your personal details and your vehicle information.

-For a quicker and more convenient experience, you should download your log card from One Motoring before starting on your application.
-If you are able to download the log card, you can simply upload it to the VEP portal and the system will automatically pick up the information.
+Quick tip: Download your log card from One Motoring before starting your application.
+With your log card, you can simply upload it to the VEP portal and the system will automatically pick up the information.

-Please note that if you are trying to register a secondhand car when the previous owner had already applied for the VEP, the previous owner has to register the car for you.
+Important note!
+If you are trying to register a secondhand car with an existing VEP (meaning, the previous owner had already applied for the VEP), then the previous owner has to register the car for you.